fermyon/developer/content/spin/redis-outbound.md

 * Lists are passed and returned as Python lists.
 * Errors are signalled through exceptions.

-You can find a complete example for using outbound Redis from an HTTP component in the [Python SDK repository on GitHub](https://github.com/fermyon/spin-python-sdk/tree/main/examples/outbound_redis).
+You can find a complete Python code example for using outbound Redis from an HTTP component in the [Python SDK repository on GitHub](https://github.com/fermyon/spin-python-sdk/tree/main/examples/outbound_redis).
+Please also see this, related, [outbound Redis (using Python) section](https://developer.fermyon.com/spin/python-components#an-outbound-http-example).

 {{ blockEnd }}